SudarshanG9/MIT-TechTattva---Team-MKCrusaders26/README.md

 ## What This Is Not

 - Not predictive maintenance.
-JalRakshak does not forecast when a pump will spontaneously fail.
+SWIM does not forecast when a pump will spontaneously fail.
 It simulates consequences once a failure is introduced.
 - Not a real-time SCADA system.
 It does not poll live sensor feeds.
 It runs fast, deterministic simulations on scheme data that already exists.
 - Not a monitoring dashboard.
 JJM IMIS already does monitoring.
 JalRakshak is the consequence layer on top.